akkartik/mu/Readme.md

 turn by a special, auto-generated function called `run-tests`.
 How you choose to call it is up to you.

-I try to keep things simple so that there's less work to do when I eventually implement SubX in SubX.
+I try to keep things simple so that there's less work to do when implementing SubX in SubX.
 But there _is_ one convenience: instructions can provide a string literal surrounded by quotes (`"`) in an `imm32` argument.
 SubX will transparently copy it to the `data` segment and replace it with its address.
 Strings are the only place where a SubX word is allowed to contain spaces.

 That should be enough information for writing SubX programs.
 The `apps/` directory provides some fodder for practice in the `apps/ex*` files, giving a